 |Room access||FRESH staff and contractors will normally try to give 24 hours notice that access is required to a flat or bedroom, however in the case of an emergency immediate access may be necessary.
 Where a repair has been requested notice that access is required will be deemed to have been given.
 All FRESH staff and contractors will carry identification and residents should always ask to see it.|

 |Rent and tenancy dates||

-You can see the accommodation fees, or rent, for your residence by downloading the Undergraduate accommodation fees (PDF) or Postgraduate accommodation fees (PDF) which also has details of your tenancy dates.
+You can see the accommodation fees, or rent, for your residence by downloading the undergraduate accommodation fees (PDF) which also has details of your tenancy dates.
 Full information on how to pay your accommodation fees can be found on the Accommodation Office website.